swagger-api/swagger-js/docs/SWAGGER_SPECIFICATION_RESOLVER.md

 Option | Description
 --- | ---
 `fetch` | `Function=http`.
 If provided this function will be used as primary HTTP fetch mechanism for resolution.
-The provided function muse return a `Promise`.
+The provided function must return a `Promise`.
 Must be compatible with our [Fetch-like interface](https://github.com/lquixada/cross-fetch).
 `http` | `Function=http`.
 Alias for `fetch`.
 The option is part of API due to compatibility reasons.
 `mode` | `String=["nostrict", "strict"]`.
 If `strict`, don't process `allOf` JSON-References.
 `allowMetaPatches` | `Boolean=true`.
 Allows adding .meta patches, which include adding `$$ref`s to the spec.